-Payments for the RMB Notes will only be made to investors in the manner specified in the RMB Notes
+Payments in respect of RMB Notes will only be made to investors in the manner specified in the RMB Notes

-All payments to investors in respect of the RMB Notes will be made solely (i) for so long as the RMB Notes are represented by a temporary Global Note or a permanent Global Note (as defined in the Conditions) held with the common depositary or common safekeeper, as the case may be, for Clearstream, Luxembourg and Euroclear Bank or any alternative clearing system by transfer to a Renminbi bank account maintained in Hong Kong or a financial centre in which a Renminbi clearing bank operates, if so specified in the Final Terms, or (iii) for so long as the RMB Notes are in definitive form, by transfer to a Renminbi bank account maintained in Hong Kong or a financial centre in which a Renminbi clearing bank operates, if so specified in the Final Terms, in accordance with the prevailing rules and regulations.
-The Issuer cannot be required to make payment by any other means (including in any other currency or by transfer to a bank account in the PRC).
+All payments to investors in respect of RMB Notes will be made solely (i) for so long as the RMB Notes are represented by a temporary Global Note or a permanent Global Note held with the common depositary or common safekeeper, as the case may be, for Clearstream, Luxembourg and Euroclear Bank or any alternative clearing system by transfer to a Renminbi bank account maintained in Hong Kong, or (ii) for so long as the RMB Notes are in definitive form, by transfer to a Renminbi bank account maintained in Hong Kong , in accordance with the prevailing rules and regulations.
+Neither the Issuer nor the Guarantor can be required to make payment by any other means (including in any other currency or by transfer to a bank account in the PRC).